tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

 content_weight=1e4
 {% endhighlight %}

 above we have defined our weights for content, style and total variation loss.
-We can tune them and check their effects in final output image.
+We can tune them and check their effects in the final output image.
 Change them based on your liking.

 {% highlight python linenos %}